 Poultry, fresh sausages, and shellfish…

 The organic vegetables and fruits are also seasonal and at times may offer different types.
-Apple reign supreme around Washington, it is not uncommon to find various varieties — perhaps one that may be unfamiliar to the recent transplant in the area.
+Apples reign supreme around Washington, it is not uncommon to find varieties — perhaps one that may be unfamiliar to the recent transplant in the area.

 There are also different vegetables that are culturally specific like Chinese bok choy and broccoli, Yao Choy, Gai Lan to name a few.
 Kale and various other lettuces are also available.